atacker22dw/DDAB/README.md

 1) knn_replication.R is used to replicate the results of Sections 4.B and 4.C.
 2) svm_decision_function.R is used to replicate the results of Sections 4.A and 4.C.
 3) SVM_Largen_Larged.R is used to replicate the results of Appendix A.
+4) purposeful bias knn.Rmd can be used to recreate the visualizations in Section 4.B
+5) Purposeful Bias.Rmd can be used to recreate the visualizations in Section 4.A.